Injured on Someone Else’s Property?

-California Premises Liability Attorney Can Represent Your Injury Claim
+San Jose Premises Liability Lawyer Can Represent Your Injury Claim

+When looking for the best premises liability lawyer, you want someone who has experience and offers a free consultation.
 Braid Pezzaglia, founder of the Law Offices of Braid Pezzaglia, has more than 20 years of experience litigating injury claims in California.
 If you need assistance with a premises liability lawsuit, then he is here to help.
-He fights for the rights and interests of victims in San Jose and the surrounding areas.
+He fights for the rights and interests of victims in San Jose and the surrounding areas of Santa Clara County.

 What Is Premises Liability?